yoyoberenguer/EPROM/README.md

 an hexadecimal charactere (0-F).
 The chip 27C256 act as an BCD to 7-segment Display Decoders and map a decimal value to its equivalent in hexadecimal.The rest of the addresse lines on the EPROM are set to zero e.g (A4-A14, not used and forced to zero).

-The first 32 words of the EPROM (addresses $00000000 - $00000010) are encoded to represent the hexadecimal value 0 to F (7 segments representation of the decimal value present on the address line A0-A3, including the decimal point).
+The first 32 bytes of the EPROM (addresses $00000000 - $00000010) are encoded to represent the hexadecimal value 0 to F (7 segments representation of the decimal value present on the address line A0-A3, including the decimal point).